 I count myself very blessed to have had the privilege of growing up in the very unique and special place called Bemis, Tennessee.

-by Raymond Killion Brasher
+Raymond Killion Brasher

-I was born in our home on “C” street – delivered by Dr. Smythe.
+I was born in our home on “C” Street – delivered by Dr. Smythe.
 My sister, Bonnie Ruth, (deceased) was born in the same house by the same doctor.
 My brother, Harold (deceased) was born on Massachusetts Street, delivered by Dr. Cottongim.

 My father, Jessie William Brasher, was born in Chester County in 1892.
 He lived in Texas for a while when he was a boy and then lived in Steele, Missouri until he moved to Jackson, Tennessee around 1917.
 He worked at Southern Engine Boiler Works on North Royal for some time, then got a job driving street cars in Jackson.
 His “run” was from the court house to the end of Neely Station, which is now Hollywood Boulevard.
 When the street car barns burned around 1920 he went to work at Bemis.
 He was a loom fixer in the weave shop where he worked for about 40 years.